andresbrocco/andresbrocco.github.io-source/content/home/experience.md

   location = "Campinas, SP, Brazil" date_start = "2017-03-01"
   date_end = "2018-03-01"
-  description = """As a former member, I supported the new team leaders with advices and general decisions."""
+  description = """As a former member, I supported the new team leaders with advices in general decisions."""

 [[experience]]
   title = "3D Designer"